-- The GASB issued Statement #84, Fiduciary Activities, which is required to be implemented in 2021. - The GASB issued Statement #87, Leases, which is required to be implemented in 2022. - The GASB issued Statement #89, Accounting for Interest Cost Incurred before the End of a Construction Period, which is required to be implemented in 2022. - The GASB issued Statement #90, Majority Equity Interests an amendment of GASB Statements #14 and #61, which is required to be implemented in 2021. - The GASB issued Statement #91, Conduit Debt Obligations, which is required to be implemented in 2023. - The GASB issued Statement #92, Omnibus 2020, which is required to be implemented in 2022. - The GASB issued Statement #93, Replacement of Interbank Offered Rates, which is required to be implemented in 2022. - The GASB issued Statement #94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, which is required to be implemented in 2023. - The GASB issued Statement #96, Subscription-Based Information Technology Arrangements, which is required to be implemented in 2023. - The GASB issued Statement #97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-an amendment of

-GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32, in which certain paragraphs are required to be implemented in 2021 and 2022.
+- The GASB issued Statement #87, Leases, which is required to be implemented in 2022. - The GASB issued Statement #89, Accounting for Interest Cost Incurred before the End of a Construction Period, which is required to be implemented in 2022. - The GASB issued Statement #91, Conduit Debt Obligations, which is required to be implemented in 2023. - The GASB issued Statement #92, Omnibus 2020, which is required to be implemented in 2022. - The GASB issued Statement #93, Replacement of Interbank Offered Rates, which is required to be implemented in 2022. - The GASB issued Statement #94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, which is required to be implemented in 2023. - The GASB issued Statement #96, Subscription-Based Information Technology Arrangements, which is required to be implemented in 2023. - The GASB issued Statement #97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32, which is required to be implemented in 2022.